jfree/orson-charts/README.md

 - support for PDF, SVG, PNG and JPG export of charts for reporting;
 - a clean and well-documented API with a high degree of chart configurability.

 Orson Charts is very easy to use, and includes comprehensive Javadocs.
 Licenses can be purchased from Object Refinery Limited.
 The license permits royalty-free redistribution of the Orson Charts runtime jar file.
+Orson Charts requires JDK/JRE 1.6 or later.
+To use Orson Charts with JavaFX requires JDK/JRE 1.8 or later.

-There are also versions of Orson Charts available for Android and for HTML5 (Javascript), please see our web site for details.
+There are also versions of Orson Charts available for Android and for HTML5 (JavaScript), please see our web site for details.

 Evaluation Version